Place the thawed strawberries, sugar, buttermilk, and cream in your food processor and

 in about 2 tablespoons of cold water.
 Let this mixture sit for 5 - 10 minutes

 or until it has softened, swelled, and become spongy.
 Stir

 the softened gelatin into the heated raspberry juice until the gelatin particles

-Let the raspberry jelly cool slightly and then pour over the chilled strawberry
+Let the raspberry jelly cool slightly and then pour, an equal amount, over each chilled strawberry

 cream.
 Refrigerate for about 2 - 4

 hours or until set.
-Serve with a dollop of softly whipped cream.
+If desired, serve the Strawberry Creams with a dollop of softly whipped cream.

 Makes 4 - one cup (240 ml) servings.